mramachandrappa/SAP_System_Refresh/README.md

     `pip3 install pyrfc-connectors/pyrfc-2.0.1-cp37-cp37m-linux_x86_64.whl`

-* Run python and type `from pyrfc import *` If this finishes silently, without errors, the installation was successful.
+* Run python and type `from pyrfc import *` If this finishes silently without errors, the installation was successful.

 ## Development Setup
 * Create a Virtual Env, if desired